AduetDabral1/Dashboards/Financial Statistics Dashboard/readme.md

 The dashboard will automatically update to show the filtered results.
 You can then use the pivot tables to analyze the data in more detail.
 <br><br>
 <h2>Features</h2>
-The dashboard includes a number of features to help users analyze the data, including:
+The dashboard includes several features to help users analyze the data, including:
 <ol>
 <li><b>Pivot tables:</b> Pivot tables allow users to easily filter and summarize the data.</li>
 <li><b>Slicers:</b> Slicers allow users to interact with the dashboard and drill down into specific areas of interest.</li>